ferbarra/predicate-builder/README.md

 # predicate-builder

-Writing a large number of predicates in Prolog is tedious.
+Adding large number of facts to Prolog programs is tedious. **predicate-builder** makes it less tedious by reducing the typing necessary to create lists of facts.

 ## Background